 What is a ruminating thought?

-Ruminating thinking is defined as the compulsive focusing of your attention on distress, and on its possible causes, outcomes and consequences, as opposed to its solutions.
-When you ruminate, you over-think or obsess about situations or life events, such as work or relationships.
-This type of thinking can result into a mental thought loop which over time can manifest into a thought addiction.
+Ruminating thinking is defined as the compulsive focusing of your attention on distress, and on its possible causes, outcomes, and consequences, as opposed to its solutions.
+When you ruminate, you overthink or obsess about situations or life events, such as work or relationships.
+This type of thinking can result in a mental thought loop which over time can manifest into a thought addiction.
 More you attempt to fight them the more intense and embedded the thoughts become.
 This thinking process can cause you to feel helpless and increase your distress.
 Many thoughts that you ruminate on tend to be are false, distorted, misleading, unsupported predictions and/or unrealistic.

-Research has shown that rumination is associated with a variety of negative consequences, including increase of anxiety, depressive thoughts, panic attacks, and increased symptoms of post-traumatic stress disorder as well as addictions, emotional acting out episodes and eating disorders.
+Research has shown that rumination is associated with a variety of negative consequences, including an increase of anxiety, depressive thoughts, panic attacks, and increased symptoms of post-traumatic stress disorder as well as addictions, emotional acting out episodes and eating disorders.

 Once caught in ruminating it is very difficult to stop and you can go to great lengths to alter your thinking.
 Excessive ruminating can be very devastating and demoralizing to your ability to function appropriately and your life.